rancher/cattle/docs/source/installation/coreos.rst

 Run in Docker
 *************
-The key things to note is that you must run dStack in Docker, you're not going to install Java is CoreOS.
-Specifically, you are going to be starting the dStack management server as follows
+The key things to note is that you must run Cattle in Docker, you're not going to install Java is CoreOS.
+Specifically, you are going to be starting the Cattle management server as follows

 .. code-block:: bash

-    docker run -d -p 8080:8080 ibuildthecloud/dstack
+    docker run -d -p 8080:8080 cattle/cattle

 Adding a Server
 ***************